Strawberry Fair

-Strawberry Fair is a local festival of music, entertainments, arts and crafts which has been held in Cambridge, England, since 1974.
-The fair is held on Midsummer Common on the first Saturday in June.
-It is completely run and organised by volunteers from all different backgrounds.
-It is believed to be one of the UKs biggest free volunteer run festivals which is still open to the public.
+Strawberry Fair is a local free festival of music, entertainments, arts and crafts which has been held in Cambridge, England, since 1974.

-It has been held since 1974 except for 2010, when it was cancelled due to licensing issues, and 2020 and 2021 when it went virtual due to the global COVID-19 pandemic.
-From 2011 to 2019 and returning in 2022, where rough festival attended numbers reached 30,000 people.
-Some stages, such as Green Machine, were absent in 2022 due to crowding and crowd management issues.
+The fair is held on Midsummer Common on the first Saturday in June and is completely run and organised by volunteers from a wide range of different backgrounds.
+It is believed to be one of the UK's biggest free to enter volunteer-run festivals.